JiwaFinancials/RosedaleCustomerPortal/README.md

 sudo certbot certonly --standalone
 ```

-###### appsettings.json
-Edit appsettings.json and add the certificate section, and change the http endpoint to be https and port 443 instead of http and port 80

 #### Publish JiwaCustomerPortal project
 Publish the project by opening a Visual Studio 2022 command prompt and running the following command from the same folder as the project:
 ```console